On Cloudflow 3.0 review

 ON Cloudflow 3.0s have more pace than your average daily

 The speedboard flexes with your foot strike (either heel or forefoot) and snaps back into the original position when you lift off, which adds a noticeable amount of energy return on runs.
-It’s this that really injected a little extra speed into my runs which may make it a really good option if you just want one pair of shoes for tempo and daily runs.
+It really injected a little extra speed into our runs which may make it a really good option if you just want one pair of shoes for tempo and daily runs.

 Flexible but inconsistent

-In our lab testing, we measure the force needed to bend a shoe to a 45° angle.
+Our lab flexibility test involves using a force gauge to measure how much force is required to bend the shoe to a 90° angle.
 With the speedboard in the midsole the ON Cloudflow 3.0 needed 33.2N to bend, which isn’t too much of a surprise given the materials used.

 In testing, we also chuck our shoes in the freezer for 20 minutes and test the flexibility again.
 While the average percentage change between the two numbers is 34.5%, the Cloudflow 3.0 had a change of 58.69% which is considerable.
 Probably due to the material of the shank firming up rather than the midsole, either way, you’re going to feel these differently in the cold.